HL7/davinci-ecdx/input/pagecontent/attachments.md

 #### Example: *Signed* FHIR Resource Attachments

 - This example is the same as Scenario 1 above except that the attachment is a FHIR resource and a FHIR digital signature is required.
-  - Unlike Scenario 1 which uses DocumentReference resource to index the CCDA attachment, FHIR resources representing the clinical data are transformed into a FHIR Document bundle and the bundle is digitally signed.
+  - Unlike Scenario 1 which uses DocumentReference resource to index the CCDA attachment, FHIR resources representing the clinical/administrative data are transformed into a FHIR Document bundle and the bundle is digitally signed.
-- See the [Signatures] page for complete worked example on how the signature was created.
+- See the [Signatures] page for complete examples on how the signature was created.

 {% include examplebutton_default.html example="attachment-scenario2.md" b_title = "Click Here To See Example *Signed* FHIR Resource Attachments" %}